-On January 10, 2022, a bill was filed in the House of Representatives seeking to harm Florida consumers and your patients by repealing the swift payment structure provided under PIP and leaving your hopes of payment in the wind to be attacked by PI lawyers after years of litigation and reductions.
-On January 11, 2022, a similar bill was introduced in the Florida Senate.
+In the most recent legislative session bills were filed in the House of Representatives seeking to harm Florida consumers and your patients by repealing the swift payment structure provided under PIP and leaving your hopes of payment in the wind to be attacked by PI lawyers after years of litigation and reductions.
+A similar bill was also introduced in the Florida Senate.

-We have been expecting this and we are organized and prepared to again fight on your behalf with very specific efforts to protect your continued revenue from PIP auto insurance.
+We are once again fighting for your future and the health and safety of your patients.
+We are organized and prepared to again fight on your behalf with very specific efforts to protect your continued revenue from PIP auto insurance.

 Every driver in Florida is required to carry Personal Injury Protection insurance ("PIP") which provides a minimum of $10,000.00 for medical expenses and/or lost wages for people injured in a car accident regardless of who is at fault.
 The purpose of PIP is to provide quick payment of insurance benefits, providing Floridians with basic medical coverage when injured in a car accident.